Getting lost in the woods is scary, but armed with these survival tips, you can stay focused and determined to get back home safely!

 You can break some tree branches or tie flaggings in the branches so you can find your way back using these markings.
 You can also use a stick to draw a line along the way.

-When You Get Lost in the Woods
+If You Get Lost in the Woods

 Even some of the best hikers may become too lenient and get lost in the woods, especially in unfamiliar areas.
 This is why whether you’re a frequent hiker or out on your first solo adventure, make sure you follow these survival tips before you get lost in the woods